mhlias/tholos/README.md

 	- Directory levels from root directory of your project: If your project root directory is `/home/user/projects/my-project` and your terraform templates reside in `/home/user/projects/my-project/terraform/my-account-dev/staging/` then you need to set it to `3`.
 	- Name of your project config yaml file: This file will reside on the root directory of your project and needs to be `%name.yaml` which `%name` you specify in this stage.
 	- Directory name of your terraform modules: This will be always created a level down of the root of your project and will be used by the Terrafile concept to store your project's modules.
 Will also be the modules source in your terraform templates.
+	- Root profile, is your `$HOME/.aws/credentials` profile name that can assume roles on your AWS accounts

 From the files mentioned above here are some examples of what their contents need to be: